Offer small sips of clear fluids and bland foods to keep your toddler hydrated and calm their upset stomach.

 While most vomiting episodes resolve at home with proper care, certain signs indicate a need for prompt medical evaluation:

-• Signs of dehydration: dry mouth, no tears when crying, sunken eyes.
+- Signs of dehydration: dry mouth, fewer tears when crying, sunken eyes, or much less urination than usual.

 Nutritional Table: Safe Fluids and Foods for Vomiting Toddlers